If you move (or change employment) and can no longer be reached at the address listed on your rubber stamp seal, you must file a change of address.

 While you are waiting for the change to be processed, sign notarizations using your new name, and write under your signature "Commissioned as" and your old name.
 Continue to use your old stamp until the new one is approved, then destroy the old stamp.

-Notary Public Recording Lost or Stolen Seal (Form N-4).
+Notary Public Recording Lost or Stolen Seal (Enterprise Registration & Licensing System).
 There is NO FEE to report a lost or stolen stamping device.

 Contact the Notary Division for further assistance regarding Notary Public commission.